Ian Prowse: Other work

 Prowse is a member of the Irish Sea Sessions, which is described as "Part super group, part colossal session and part festival, all in a single gig".

 April 2012 saw the release of the career spanning Does This Train Stop On Merseyside: The Very Best Of Ian Prowse.
 Prowse and former Style Council drummer Steve White released a version of Bruce Springsteen song "Rosalita" in 2013, for the 'Check 'em Lads' testicular cancer charity.
 Prowse has a young daughter named after the song.
 He released his first solo album, Who Loves Ya Baby? in March 2014 initially via PledgeMusic and then IRL Records.

 Prowse also graduated with a BA (Hons) History Degree in 2009 and completed a master's degree in Irish Studies in 2010 at the University of Liverpool.
 His Masters thesis was entitled 'Locating the Role of Christy Moore in Irish Folk and Traditional Music'.

 Prowse released his second solo album Companeros in 2015, the project rediscovered long lost songs from the British Isles.

-Elvis Costello has invited Ian Prowse to be his special guest on his Just Trust UK Tour in 2020.
+Elvis Costello invited Ian Prowse to be his special guest on his Just Trust UK Tour in 2020.

 Podcast - Prowse joined former BBC Merseyside boss Mick Ord and Baltic Triangle Director Russell Gannon to produce a podcast called Misadventures in Music.
 The discussions take the listener on journey through the music that the presenters love.